hikipilling/egui-gstreamer-video-player/README.md

 # Simple Video Player

-A simple video player that demonstrates how to integrate GStreamer with Egui in Rust.
+A simple, performant video player that demonstrates how to integrate GStreamer with Egui in Rust.
 It took me AGES to figure out how to do this so I hope it helps someone out :)

 ## Screenshots